akr-priyam/How_much_you_know_about_me/README.md

 ## How to create your custom quiz?

-- Open the `know_me_CLI_quiz.js` file in the `src` folder.
+- Open the `index.js` file in the `src` folder.
-- Update the `questionsArray` to add your questions and answers!
+- Update the `objectArray` to add your questions and answers!
 - That's it!
-Now go ahead and tell your best friends to play the CLI quiz:)
+Now go ahead and tell your best friends to play the CLI quiz :)